Cooperative Education at UC

 - Master of Community Planning

 The cooperative education program provides 3.5 months of carefully planned professional practice assignments alternating with 3.5 month study periods.
-The year-round schedule permits students who are majoring in Fashion Design, Comminication Design, Industrial Design, Interior Design, and Urban Planning to have five semesters (about 1.5 years) of meaningful professionally related experience before graduation.
-The Bachelor of Science in Architecture program inludes three semesters (about one year) of co-op.
+The year-round schedule permits students who are majoring in Communication Design, Fashion Design, Industrial Design, Interior Design, and Urban Planning to have five semesters (about 1.5 years) of meaningful professionally related experience before graduation.
+The Bachelor of Fine Arts and the Bachelor of Science in Architecture program include three semesters (about one year) of co-op.
 The Master of Architecture program also includes three semesters of co-op.
 The Master of Design and Master of Community Planning provide one semester practicum.

 The professional practice assignments assist each student in developing an understanding of human relationships and in learning to work with others as a team.
 Students' individual growth during this practice experience is enhanced by the realization that in addition to demonstrating theoretical knowledge they are learning to become an integral part of the working community and developing an awareness of the interrelationship between the academic and professional worlds.

 Thus, during the college years, students obtain firsthand knowledge of professional practices, expectancies and opportunities.
 At the same time they are offered a realistic test of their career interests and aptitudes.
 Participation in the program enables students to make more intelligent selections of post-graduate positions.
 As graduates, their professional practice experience makes them more valuable to employers and increases their qualifications for more responsible career opportunities.

 A typical undergraduate year consists of 14 to 28 weeks of study, 14 to 28 weeks of correlated experience, and five weeks of vacation.
 Full-time classroom attendance is scheduled for the two semesters in the freshman year and for the first semester of the sophomore year.
 Students with satisfactory scholastic records begin the practice phase in spring of the sophomore year.